Vectorial1024/v1024_civilian_fleets/README.md

 - Our GitHub repository: https://github.com/Vectorial1024/v1024_civilian_fleets
 - Our Nexus page: https://www.nexusmods.com/x4foundations/mods/335
 - Our EgoSoft Forums page: https://forum.egosoft.com/viewtopic.php?f=181&t=418144
-- Our Steam Workshop page: coming soon!
+- Our Steam Workshop page: https://steamcommunity.com/sharedfiles/filedetails/?id=2092839403

 ## Quick Start Guide
 You should check the Nexus page for more details, but, if you want to form/join a civilian fleet: